 Protection Provides Peace of Mind

-Not a lot of people are aware that reverse mortgages are arguably the most heavily regulated consumer finance product in Australia.
+Not a lot of people are aware that reverse mortgages are arguably one of the most heavily regulated consumer finance product in Australia.
 These regulations, combined with additional safeguards that Heartland provides, along with thorough processes, are designed to ensure our customers make an informed decision and are well protected.
 The steps we take include:

 Independent Legal Advice

 Independent legal advice is mandatory.
 This ensures our customers are making the decision to take out a reverse mortgage freely, and in an informed manner.

 Family discussion is a key part of the process in taking out a reverse mortgage.
 Whether to involve family is up to our individual customers’, however Heartland actively encourages it and requires customers to confirm that they have considered this as part of the application process.